modernistik/TimeZoneLocate/README.md

 # TimeZoneLocate

-This utility is the Swift 2.2 port of the [APTimeZones](https://github.com/Alterplay/APTimeZones) library with the support for bundled frameworks.
+This utility is the Swift 3.0 port of the [APTimeZones](https://github.com/Alterplay/APTimeZones) library with the support for bundled frameworks.
 If your project is Objective-C, we recommend using theirs.

+To continue using Swift 2.2 version, use version `0.1.0`.

 ###Usage: